SunnieP/fivem-sql-generator/README.md

 ## 🙋🏾‍♀️ Why I Built It

 This started as a developer scratch-my-own-itch kind of tool.
-Then I realized — if I'm tired of typing SQL by hand, other FiveM devs probably are too.
+Then I realized; if I'm tired of typing SQL by hand, other FiveM devs probably are too.
 This version is the first public release, and it’s been tested live with server team members already.

 ---